anukzak22/package/README.rst

 License
 -------

 The Bass Model Package is released under the MIT License.
-For more information, see the [LICENSE] (https://github.com/anukzak22/mybassm/blob/main/LICENSE) file.
+For more information, see the LICENSE

 References
 ----------